igorsteinmacher/INF502-Fall2020/assignments/01_git.md

 3. Send your file back to this repository until creating a pull request (your pull request needs to appear [here](https://github.com/igorsteinmacher/CS502-Fall2019/pulls)).

-4. In the document that you will submit to BBLearn, report your experience of making this submission, including the steps followed, commands used, and hurdles faced.
+4. Report your experience of making this submission, including the steps followed, commands used, and hurdles faced (within the file you created for the **Part 1**.
 ```